gimenete/sequelize-sync-diff/README.md

 # sequelize-sync-diff

-Uses Sequelize.sync() but generates ALTER statements instead of DROP+CREATE
+Uses `Sequelize.sync()` but generates ALTER statements instead of DROP+CREATE.

+*Only works for postgres right now*.
+Please open an issue if you need support for other databases.

 ## How it works